 I can help you plan a JMT thru-hike, section, hike or any trip you read about at my blog.
 Find out more here.

 The Prime Season

 A JMT thru-hike can be done from early summer through September.
 But the best time for an ultralight thru-hike is late August to late September, when the mosquitoes have abated significantly and rain is rare—allowing you to use a tarp instead of a tent—the high passes are snow-free, and mornings are cool.
 Keep in mind there’s a chance of an early-season snowstorm—or increasingly in recent years, wildfires—interrupting your plans, especially in late summer.

 How Many Days?

 Traditionally, backpackers have taken three weeks to thru-hike the entire JMT, a pace of about 10 miles a day.
 Today, with lighter gear, good training, and smart planning, many cut the time to two weeks or less.
 For instance, a 15-day itinerary requires averaging 14.7 miles per day—which is entirely feasible for fit backpackers.

 Begin each day relatively early—a smart plan to take advantage of the coolest hours of the day, anyway—and average 2.5 mph while walking, and you can hike 15 miles in six hours.
 Assuming two hours of rest time over the course of the day, that’s eight hours on the trail each day—an 8-to-4 workday.
 Even at 2 mph with two hours of down time, you can cover 12 miles in eight hours.
 Arrive with your legs in good shape and you’ll grow accustomed to that pace quickly.
 Experiment with backpacking longer days and traveling light on shorter trips before your JMT thru-hike.

-Hiking southbound, you begin on the northern sections of the JMT, which are at low to moderate elevations and offer more possible resupply points to let you hike with less food weight than the trail’s southern half.
+Hiking southbound, you begin on the northern sections of the JMT, which are at moderate elevations and offer more possible resupply points to let you hike with less food weight than the trail’s southern half.
 By the time you reach Muir Trail Ranch, a common resupply point roughly near the JMT’s halfway point, you’ll have developed your trail legs for longer days, allowing you to carry less food weight for the southern half of the JMT.